lunaticfriki/vaniabase/mock/README.md

 **Menu Options:**

-1. **🔄 Reload book covers from API**
+1. **🔄 Reload covers from APIs**

-   - Runs the `update-covers.ts` script to fetch covers from Open Library
+   - Runs the `update-covers.ts` script to fetch covers from appropriate APIs based on item category
+   - Supports books (Open Library), games (RAWG), and music (MusicBrainz/Cover Art Archive)
    - If some covers are still missing, prompts to run the `fix-missing-covers.ts` script
    - Automatically reloads the seed data after updating